-Specific objective 2.E: Promotion of aquaculture with high level of environmental protection and of animal health and welfare and of public health and safety (Art.
-6(2)(d) of Reg.
-No. 508/2014)
+S.O.
+4: Promotion of aquaculture having a high level of environmental protection, and the promotion of animal health and welfare and of public health and safety (Art.
+6(2)(d) of EMFF Reg.)

-Measure 2.6: Aquaculture providing environmental services
+Measure 2.5: Fostering the development of aquaculture providing environmental services

 (The measure is consistent with Art.
-54 of Reg.
-No. 508/2014)
+54(1)(c) of EMFF Reg.)

-- Supporting the expenses directly related to participation in ex situ protection and propagation of certain fish species (indigenous, endangered) in the frame of stock protection and biodiversity restoration programmes elaborated by or under the supervision of relevant state authorities. - Supporting the services of fishpond production based on traditional technologies that, among others, assist the preservation and improvement of the nature and biodiversity, as well as the protection of landscape elements.
+• Supporting the services of fishpond production based on traditional technologies that, among others, assist the preservation and improvement of the nature and biodiversity, as well as the protection of landscape elements.

-Synergies: Measures 2.3, 2.4 and 2.5 can contribute to better operation of aquaculture farms providing environmental services.
+Synergies: Measures 2.1, 2.2, 2.3 and 2.4 can contribute to better operation of aquaculture farms providing environmental services.

-50 % of the eligible cost (75% from EMFF and 25 % from the national budget).
+Intensity of public aid: 100% of the eligible expenditure (which contains maximum 75% EMFF contribution and 25% national contribution).

-Beneficiaries: aquaculture enterprises operating fishponds
+Beneficiaries: Aquaculture enterprises.

-UP.
-3. Fostering the implementation of the CFP
+UP 3.
+Fostering the implementation of the CFP

 S.O.
-3.A: Improvement and supply of scientific knowledge and collection and management of data (Art.
-6(3)(a) of Reg.
-No. 508/2014)
+1: Improvement and supply of scientific knowledge as well as the improvement of the collection and management of data (Art.
+6(3)(a) of EMFF Reg.)